vi-kon/laravel-auth/README.md

 ---
 [Back to top](#laravel-5-role-based-authentication)

-## Filters
+## Middleware

-Auth filter allow to filter individual routes or redirect user to their home route.
+Auth middleware classes allow to filter individual routes by their custom roles.

-* [auth.role](#authrole-filter) - check if current user have certain roles
+* [HasAccess](#hasaccessmiddleware) - check if current user have roles to current route
-* [auth.home](#authhome-filter) - redirect user to "home" route

 ---
 [Back to top](#laravel-5-role-based-authentication)

-### auth.role filter
+### HasAccess  middleware

-Check if user have certain roles.
-To add role(s) to route only need add one of `role` or `roles` key to route options with right role.
+Check if user have all roles to current route.
+To add role(s) to route only need add `roles` key to route options with right roles.

+**Note**: If current route's `roles` key is empty or not exists, then `HasAccess` do nothing.

 #### Usage